grvgeet03/Recipe_Box/README.md

 An android app that contains recipes.
 You need to log in to use this app, if you dont have an account you can create a new one.

-All the work done in this project is my work and everything was made ground up from scratch.

 I learnt all these things using YouTube.
 I didn’t had any prior knowledge of Android Studio.

 It was a fun project and I learned a lot.